thomasvaeth/samesies-coming/readme.md

   - The linear gradient is in css/main.css on line 8 and 9.
 A great website for gradient colors is [uiGradients](http://uigradients.com/).
 Just replace the hex values with the ones you want.
 * Change fonts
   - [Google Fonts](https://www.google.com/fonts) has fonts available to use for free.
 Google does a great job explaining how to add them to your website and you would just have to change the ones that are already in css/main.css.
+* Change title and favicon
+	- The title is in index.html on line 8.
+	- Favicon is the picture that shows up on the tabs next to the title and is in index.html on line 9.
+There are favicon generator websites where you can drag in a regular picture and it turns it into a favicon.
+Just save it in images folder and direct it there.